Aluminum Wiring Replacement

 What Is Aluminum Wiring?

 Aluminum wiring is electrical wiring that is made with aluminum.
-Electricians began using this material because it was a cost-effective alternative to the traditional copper.
+Electricians began using this material because it was a cost-effective alternative to traditional copper.
 Overall, aluminum wiring is not dangerous in and of itself — it is the specific aluminum alloy used from 1965 to 1972 that poses a fire and safety hazard.
 This is why replacing aluminum wiring in Raleigh area homes is essential for your safety.

 The Hazards of Aluminum Wiring